andrewjkerr/cis4301-exam3-review/cis4301-exam3-notes.md

 K-Means are used to group together data with smiliar information which can be used to identify distinct groups that the data represents.

-Good video on K-Means: [https://www.youtube.com/watch?v=zHbxbb2ye3E](https://www.youtube.com/watch?v=zHbxbb2ye3E)(Thanks Dania!)
+Good video on K-Means: [https://www.youtube.com/watch?v=zHbxbb2ye3E](https://www.youtube.com/watch?v=zHbxbb2ye3E) (Thanks Dania!)
 If you skip to 1:33, there's a great demo using playing cards.

 ### Steps